 Another option is a loan modification.
 Loan modifications may allow you to stay in your home, but may end up being an expensive and/or temporary fix.
 Loan mods may alter the loan type (for example, from an adjustable to fixed rate or vice versa) or extend the term of the loan (for example, from 30 to 40 years).
 Depending on the mod, you may get a lower monthly payment but end up paying more interest in the long-run or your lender may forgive your arrears but not lower your monthly payment, in which case you may be at risk to just fall behind again.

 As an aside about loan modifications, NEVER pay a third-party to negotiate a loan modification for you.
-Most of these services are scams, especially if they require an up-front fee or ask that you make your mortgage payment to them instead of your lender.
+Some of these services are scams, especially if they require an up-front fee or ask that you make your mortgage payment to them instead of your lender.
 If you want to pursue a loan modification, either contact your lender directly or find a HUD Certified Housing Counselor in your area.
 These counselors are certified to provide free or low-cost advice on modifications and foreclosure avoidance.

 Preparing for a Short Sale